Unsure, or need some advice?

 Having a single Coriolis instrument set up as either a controller, or with pump control, or with an on/off valve with five parallel outlets it is possible to achieve this.
 As long as the five parallel dosing lines are of equal length and with the exact same geometry an acceptable level of accuracy can be maintained.

-Again, by linking the Coriolis meter to such pumps as peristaltic, syringe, gear or diaphragm it is straight forward to control the flow rates required.
+Again, by linking the Coriolis meter to such pumps as peristaltic pumps, syringe pumps, gear pumps or diaphragm it is straight forward to control the flow rates required.
 Not only does a control signal directly control the pump but a measured value output signal can be collected by the data-logging program.
 The pump condition is therefore logged, as is the actual amount of fluid transferred.

 Yes, not only can the Coriolis sensor itself be made of Hastelloy C, a control valve with Hastelloy C wetted parts can be integrated.
 Please refer to our Equilibar pages.